Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/candlesticks.md

 ```

 ## getSymbolPeriods()
-Used to get the most recent candlesticks of a symbol.
+Used to get the most recent closed candlesticks of a symbol.

 ::: warning
 - Candlesticks are ordered from oldest to newest